Cradle of Liberty Council: Camps

 Cradle of Liberty Council operates two camps: the Musser Scout Reservation and the Resica Falls Scout Reservation.
 The former was formed from the merger of Delmont Scout Reservation and Hart Scout Reservation, which are located near Green Lane, Pennsylvania.
 Hart and Delmont had been operated by the Philadelphia and Valley Forge councils, respectively, before their merger.
 Their consolidation under the name Musser Scout Reservation was a tribute to Pete Musser and the Musser family, longtime Scouting supporters.

-Resica Falls is composed of Camp Firestone and Camp Big Springs, north of East Stroudsburg, Pennsylvania on the edge of the Poconos, near the controversial Tocks Island Dam project of the 1960s, now the present-day Delaware Water Gap National Recreational Area.
+Resica Falls is composed of Camp Firestone and Camp Big Springs, north of East Stroudsburg, Pennsylvania on the edge of the Pocono Mountains, near the controversial Tocks Island Dam project of the 1960s, now the present-day Delaware Water Gap National Recreational Area.
 Big Springs is still an active summer camp, but the declining attendance and enrollment of Firestone's summer program has caused its closure.

 Until recently, the council also operated Treasure Island Scout Reservation, sometimes called TI.
 The camp was damaged by Delaware River flooding in 2005 and again in 2006, forcing its closure for the 2005 and 2006 summer camp seasons.
 In September 2008, the Council Executive Board ratified the recommendation of the Camping Committee and the executive committee to close Treasure Island effective October 1, 2008.